paulmillr/paulmillr.github.io/_posts/2025-02-15-deterministic-signatures.md

 [whole different algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/getRandomValues)
 was required.

-_“What happens if randomness is predictable?”_
+> What if randomness is predictable?

+Methods like `Math.random()` are predictable.
+If you knew state of user system before values are generated, you could easily re-generate those.

 Predictable nonce `k` allows an attacker to extract private key from the signature:

     d = (r^-1)(s⋅k-m) mod n

-_“What happens if randomness is reused?”_
+> What if randomness is reused?

 Reusing random nonce `k` allows attacker to extract private keys from two distinct signatures: